-- a) Large commercial accounts which pose a High Credit Risk or have been disconnected for non-payment and who's average two month billing exceeds the High Credit Risk limit may be charged additional deposit not to exceed an estimated two months average billing. - 12.9.4.
-High Credit Risk deposit amounts shall be required for any existing Member or new Member who: - 1) Has been disconnected for non-payment - 2) Have been found to be tampering with a meter, load management device, service limiting unit, abuse of Cooperative equipment, or using service that has been tampered with or restored by someone other than an authorized Cooperative employee or its agent - 3) Members, past or present, transferring or requesting service who have an outstanding balance - 4) Members or Persons found to be using names other than their own legal name when use of their own name would create an impediment to service such as requiring payment of delinquent bills or a deposit - 5) Members or Persons who were adult Members of a previous household which has a delinquent account with the Cooperative
+b) Non-Residential accounts which pose a High Credit Risk or have been disconnected for non-payment and who's average two-month billing exceeds the High Credit Risk limit may be charged additional deposit not to exceed an estimated two months average billing.

+12.9.4.
+Deposit amounts shall be required for any existing Member or new Member who:

+- 1) Has been disconnected for non-payment. - 2) Have been found to be tampering with a meter, load management device, service limiting unit, abuse of Cooperative equipment, or using service that has been tampered with or restored by someone other than an authorized Cooperative employee or its agent. - 3) Members, past or present, transferring or requesting service who have an outstanding balance. - 4) Members or Persons found to be using names other than their own legal name when use of their own name would create an impediment to service such as requiring payment of delinquent bills or a deposit. - 5) Members or Persons who were adult Members of a previous household which has a delinquent account with the Cooperative. - 6) Has a poor credit history as determined by a credit check.